Skip to main content

 Fully preempted Spot Node Pools

-It is your responsibility to ensure that your application can handle preemption events gracefully and tolerate preemption without causing data loss or downtime.
-If your application does not natively handle SIGTERM signals for graceful shutdown, use a Kubernetes preStop hook in your pod definition to trigger the necessary cleanup steps before the container is terminated.
+Your application must handle preemption events gracefully and tolerate preemption without causing data loss or downtime.
+If your application doesn’t natively handle SIGTERM signals for graceful shutdown, use a Kubernetes PreStop hook in your Pod definition to trigger the necessary cleanup steps before the container terminates.

 You can watch for preemption warnings using kubectl events: